| Courier-Authlib | | | Home | | | Release notes | | | Installation | | | Documentation |

 userdb default/info set mail=/home/mail/info

-If the second argument to userdb is "set
+If the second argument to userdb is "set", the remaining arguments

 userdb stops